RyanShanghaitech/Slime/README.md

-# Cardiac Phantom
+# MRI Digital Phantom
-A phantom of a slime with cardiac and respiratory motion
+A quantitative phantom of a slime with cardiac and respiratory motion.